Detroit Diesel V8 engine

-The Detroit Diesel is a series of Diesel V8 engines first introduced by General Motors for their C/K pickup trucks in 1982.
-The engine family was produced by GM through 2000, when it was replaced by the new Duramax line.
+The General Motors–Detroit Diesel V8 engine is a series of diesel V8 engines first introduced by General Motors for their C/K pickup trucks in 1982.
+Developed in collaboration with GM subsidiary Detroit Diesel, the engine family was produced by GM through 2002, when it was replaced by the new Duramax line.
 AM General's subsidiary General Engine Products (GEP) still produces a military variant of this engine for the HMMWV.

-The General Motors light-truck 6.2 L and 6.5 L Diesel engines were optional in all 1982 through 2000 full-size GM pickups, SUVs, and vans: Chevrolet C/K pickup trucks, Chevrolet Suburban, Chevrolet K5 Blazer and its replacement Chevrolet Tahoe, full-size Chevrolet Van and its successor Chevrolet Express, as well as motor homes.
-The engine was standard on AM General military HMMWV, civilian Hummer H1, and the 1980s GM military Commercial Utility Cargo Vehicle.
+The General Motors light-truck 6.2L and 6.5L diesel engines were optional in many 1982 through 2002 full-size GM pickups, SUVs, and vans.
+They were also available in motor homes.
+The engine was standard on AM General's military HMMWV, civilian Hummer H1, and the 1980s GM military Commercial Utility Cargo Vehicle.

 6.2L

 The original 379 cuin diesel V8 was introduced in 1982 for the Chevrolet C/K and was produced until 1993.
-The 6.2 L diesel emerged as a high-MPG alternative to the V8 gasoline engine lineup, and achieved better mileage than the General Motors 4.3 L V6 gasoline engines of the 1980s, at a time when the market was focused on power rather than efficiency.
+The 6.2L diesel emerged as a high-fuel-economy alternative to the V8 gasoline engine lineup, and achieved better mileage than Chevrolet's 4.3L V6 gasoline engine of the 1980s, at a time when the market was focused on power rather than efficiency.
 However, it was designed to easily install in place of the gasoline V8, using the same mounting and attachments for transmissions as all GM truck engines.
-Overall weight for the complete engine is slightly heavier than the 7.4 L gasoline engine.
-There were about 300 6.2 diesel engines which were placed into 2 door cars in 1981, prior to official production.
+Overall weight for the complete engine is slightly heavier than the 7.4L/454 V8 big-block gasoline engine.
+There were about 300 6.2L diesel engines which were placed into 2-door cars in 1981, prior to official production.
 These were then given to the United States government and issued to various federal agencies and military branches.
 These were used as testbeds regarding long term fuel economy and reliability in cars.